Independent city: Urban gmina

 Among Polish municipalities containing a town or a city, 638 are organized as a mixed urban-rural gmina (gmina miejsko-wiejska) consisting of a town and surrounding villages and countryside, governed by a common municipal government.
 The remaining 302 of them, however, are a standalone urban gmina (gmina miejska) which contains solely either an independent town or one of the 107 cities (the latter governed by a city mayor or prezydent miasta).

 City with powiat rights

 Among the 107 cities, 66 of them constitute counties in their own right, formally called cities with powiat rights.
 They are suitably marked on the list of counties in Poland.

 Romania

 Bucharest, the capital of Romania, is outside the country's system of counties.

 Russian Federation

 In the Russian Federation, Moscow and Saint Petersburg are both subjects of the federation and cities themselves.
-Russia also considers the Crimean city of Sevastopol to be a federal city of Russia, but this is not recognized by the majority of states who see the annexation of Crimea by the Russian Federation as unlawful.
+Russia also considers the Crimean city of Sevastopol to be a federal city of Russia, but this is not recognized by the majority of states who see the 2014 Russian annexation of Crimea as unlawful.